doguscank/gen-ai/README.md

 The YOLOv11 Pose integration enables precise human pose estimation, providing detailed skeletal keypoint detection and pose analysis.

+## LLaMA-Mesh

+LLaMA-Mesh is a model for generating 3D meshes in OBJ format using LLaMA language model.
+The model can create only one object at a time.

 # Features

 ## Stable Diffusion